 The Temple of Hadrian at Ephesus is regarded as one of the most famous monuments of the ancient city of Ephesus.
 It lies on the south side of Curates Street, one of Ephesus’ main arteries connecting the Gate of Hercules with the Library of Celsus.

 The remains of the Temple were unearthed in 1956 during excavations carried out by the Austrian Archaeological Institute (ÖAI).
 Due to its excellent state of preservation and historical importance, it was rebuilt with original building elements in 1957/1958.
-There was also some supplementation with modern building material so as to reproduce the building’s precise appearance more fully.
+There was also some supplementation with modern building materials to reproduce the building’s actual appearance fully.
 In 2012 the Austrian Archaeological Institute began an extensive conservation project with the support of the J. M. Kaplan Fund.
 The project was completed in September 2014.
 All the photos included in this post were taken in April 2015 after the conservation was finished.

-According to an inscription engraved on the archivolt of the entablature, the small temple-like structure was dedicated to Artemis Ephesia, Emperor Hadrian and to the demos of Ephesus, by the asiarch Poplius Vedius Antoninus Sabinus of Ephesus.
+According to an inscription engraved on the archivolt of the entablature, the small temple-like structure was dedicated to Artemis Ephesia, Emperor Hadrian and the demos of Ephesus by the asiarch Poplius Vedius Antoninus Sabinus of Ephesus.

-The building is a tetrastyle (4 columns) prostyle (only columns are along the front side) temple of modest dimensions and has rich architectural and sculptural decorations.
-Two Corinthian columns and two pillars on the edges support the entablature with a curved Syrian type pediment decorated with floral patterns and bearing a relief of Tyche, the goddess of victory.
-The Goddess is wearing a crown depicting the walls and towers of the city.
+The building is a tetrastyle (four columns) prostyle (only columns are along the front side) Temple of modest dimensions and has rich architectural and sculptural decorations.
+Two Corinthian columns and two pillars on the edges support the entablature with a curved Syrian-type pediment decorated with floral patterns and bearing a relief of Tyche, the goddess of victory.
+The goddess is wearing a crown depicting the walls and towers of the city.

-Behind the arch is the pronaos, the inner area of the temple’s portico.
-It has a door opening crowned by a typanum, a semi-circular relief depicting a female figure (probably Medusa) among acanthus leaves and scrolls.
+Behind the arch is the pronaos, the inner area of the Temple’s portico.
+It has a door opening crowned by a tympanum, a semi-circular relief depicting a female figure (probably Medusa) among acanthus leaves and scrolls.

 The door leads to the cella, the interior of the monument.
 The cella measured 7.50m in width and 5m in length and was roofed by a barrel vault.

-The first slab depicts five figures: from left to right; a male possibly representing Zeus, a Nymph representing the Hypelaios spring, a warrior and Androclus on horseback attacking a wild boar.
+The first slab depicts five figures: from left to right; a male possibly representing Zeus; a Nymph representing the Hypelaios spring; a warrior and Androclus on horseback attacking a wild boar.
 Beneath the figure of the animal is a fallen warrior.
 The foundation myth of Ephesus states that Androclus, the son of Athenian king Codrus, consulted the oracle of Apollo in Delphi, who prophesied that fish and a wild boar would lead him to the site where he would found a new city.
-After landing on the coast of Ionia near the later harbour of Ephesus, the Greek colonists – in search of a new location for his people to protect them from the Dorian invasion – cooked some fish.
-One of them leapt out of the brazier scattering coals and set fire to the nearby bushes, from which a boar ran out.
+After landing on the coast of Ionia near the later harbour of Ephesus, the Greek colonists cooked some fish in search of a new location for his people to protect them from the Dorian invasion.
+One of them leapt out of the brazier, scattering coals, and set fire to the nearby bushes, from which a boar ran out.
 Androclus slew the boar and established the city where the animal fell.

-The second frieze shows a Roman Emperor making a sacrifice in front of an altar decorated with garlands.
-The Emperor wears a military tunic and paludamentum (a military robe) and is crowned by a Nike.
-On the right of the altar is a male figure, possibly Theseus, and next to him Heracles while four Amazons are fleeing from him.
+The second frieze shows a Roman Emperor sacrificing in front of an altar decorated with garlands.
+The emperor wears a military tunic and paludamentum (a military robe) and is crowned by a Nike.
+On the right of the altar is a male figure, possibly Theseus, and next to him is Heracles while four Amazons are fleeing from him.
 The Amazons, according to myth, took refuge in the Temple of Artemis at Ephesus from both Heracles and Dionysus.

-The third frieze depicts three female figures which have been identified as Amazons fleeing from Dionysus.
-Dionysus is shown embracing a Satyr in the centre of the relief with Pan holding a thyrsus on his right.
-Next to him, a figure sits on an elephant and a dancing Maenad is holding a cymbal.
+The third frieze depicts three female figures identified as Amazons fleeing from Dionysus.
+Dionysus is shown embracing a Satyr in the centre of the relief, with Pan holding a thyrsus on his right.
+Next to him, a figure sits on an elephant, and a dancing Maenad holds a cymbal.

 The fourth frieze portrays various divinities: from left to right; Dea Roma, Selene (Moon), Helios (Sun), Apollo, Artemis, Heracles, Dionysus, Hermes, Aphrodite, Ares and Athena.
 In the middle of the frieze are Androclus and his dog.

-The original function of the temple-like structure remains unknown but it was long assumed to have been an official cult temple of the emperor Hadrian because Ephesus received permission to construct such a building.
-However, this interpretation has since been refuted since it hardly seems possible that the Ephesians would have honoured Hadrian with such a small temple.
-After Hadrian’s second or third visit to Ephesus, the Emperor granted the city a second “neokorate” (temple warden of the imperial cult – the first neokorate was granted during the reign of Domitian).
-Between 1984-86, archaeologists uncovered a massive structure in the northwest part of the city which has been attributed to the Olympieion, a temple dedicated to Hadrian Olympios.
-The Olympieion would, therefore, be connected to the second neokorate temple but this has also been debated amongst scholars.
+The original function of the temple-like structure remains unknown, but it was long assumed to have been an official cult temple of the emperor Hadrian because Ephesus received permission to construct such a building.
+However, this interpretation has been refuted since it hardly seems possible that the Ephesians would have honoured Hadrian with such a small temple.
+After Hadrian’s second or third visit to Ephesus, the emperor granted the city a second “neokorate” (temple warden of the imperial cult – the first neokorate was granted during the reign of Domitian).
+Between 1984-86, archaeologists uncovered a massive structure in the northwest part of the city, which has been attributed to the Olympieion, a temple dedicated to Hadrian Olympios.
+The Olympieion would, therefore, be connected to the second neokorate Temple, but this has also been debated amongst scholars.